An orchestra of natural sound

 The covered wooden trailer, with a seating capacity of up to 20, was designed and handcrafted by the Staglands team.

-Free rides are available for all visitors and run from 11.30am to 3.30pm on weekends and public holidays (circumstances allowing).
+Free rides are available for all visitors and run from 11.30am to 3.30pm on weekends, school holidays and public holidays (circumstances allowing).

 Contact us for more information.

 Click here to Watch Staglands Tractor-Trailer Rides Video in our Video Gallery

 Junior Ranger Experience

 Give your young animal lover the unforgettable gift of working with animals!

 The Junior Ranger experience offers a hands-on, behind the scenes view of what’s involved in looking after the animals at Staglands Wildlife Reserve.
 Junior Rangers will get free entry into Staglands for themselves plus one accompanying adult, before exploring The Reserve in a one-to-one 2 hour session with a Park Ranger More Information: